daronphang/programming-resources/dev-ops/CI-CD/jenkins/shared-libraries.md

 ## Shared Libraries

 Useful for sharing parts of Pipelines between various projects to reduce redundancies and keeping code DRY.
+A shared library is a collection of independent Groovy scripts which you pull into your Jenkinsfile at runtime.
 A shared Library is defined with a name, a source code retrival method such as by SCM, and optionally a default version.

 To access them, the Jenkinsfile needs to use the @library annotation.
+If the line immediate after @Library annotation is not an import statement, need to add an underscore.

 ```groovy
 @Library('my-shared-library') _